 All pupils at Aston Clinton School receive an inclusive education.
 Whatever a child’s ability or disability, they have an entitlement to be educated in a mainstream school whether or not they have SEN.

-Mrs Baker is also responsible, along with the class teacher, for meeting the needs of any disabled children in school.
+Mrs Garraway is also responsible, along with the class teacher, for meeting the needs of any disabled children in school.
 We liaise with relevant agencies to ensure, where practicable, that any adaptions needed in school to support a child with disabilities are in place.
 Our school accessibility plan outlines our developments in this area.
 To view our Special Educational Needs Policy and Accessibility Policy, just click on the policy button below.

 Who to contact.